Eldritch Instinct System Reference Document (v0.5)

 Downtime

-In the background, players can do a number of things that advance their PCs, but are only summarized at the table.
-They could read tomes, spend time with their bonds, improve an aspect of their character, craft something, research a topic, travel somewhere, make new acquaintances, or earn money.
+In the background or between scenarios, players can do a number of things that are summarized at the table.
+They could read tomes, spend time with their bonds or form new ones, improve an aspect of their character, craft something, research a topic, travel somewhere, make new acquaintances, or earn money.

 These are just some suggestions, and the Warden should determine the effects and the amount of time that must be spent.
 A good rule of thumb for the length of a downtime action is two weeks, but the Warden should adjust the time to their needs.